 Customize the app further

 Data cards can be further customized with unique fields, such as behavior notes, parent call history, absences—even borrowed items from the classroom.
-Data cards are sections of information that are displayed in the app.
+Data cards are sections of information displayed in the app.
+The ability to call phone numbers from the app is available.

 Add a custom data card

 Data Card controls are the building blocks of the Edit form and Display form controls in canvas apps.
-The form represents everything that is on the entire record, and each of the cards represents a single field of that record.
+The form represents everything on the record and each card represents a single field of that record.

 Let’s rearrange the DataCards on the DetailsScreen1.

-3. Do this two times so that two custom cards have been added
+- Do this two times so that two custom cards are added

-4. Using the right-hand side tool board under properties, select edit fields.
+- Using the side tool board under properties, select edit fields.
 Drag the fields to new positions or use the three dots and move the cards up and down.
 Put the cards in this order:

 The addition of the new custom data cards may make it difficult to view all the cards on the screen.
 It's possible to scroll to view the rest, but it would be better for the user to view everything on one page.
 To improve the view: